winstoncheong/academic-webpage/recit/2023spring/index.md

   * Section 3.3: 134, 138, 139, 140
     * 147 will be used as ~4d~
 * Recit 5 (Wed, Feb 1): Polynomial factorization, integrals of rational functions / Partial fraction decomposition
+  * Factorization formulas for difference of squares, sum and difference of cubes
+  * The discriminant of a quadratic, and how it allows us to check factorizability over $\mathbb{R}$
+  * Rational root theorem
+  * Polynomial long division vs. synthetic division
 * Recit 6 (Mon, Feb 6): Partial fraction decomposition cont
   * Section 3.4: 197, 199, 200, 205, 206, 207, 211, 212
     * 199, 206, 205, 207 will be used as ~3 A-E~